rubenlg/quaderno/README.md

 If you want a conversation to show right away when entering a room, you can set the attribute `default` on one of its `<conv>` nodes.

-There is a small example of conversations in the examples directory.
+There is a small example of conversations [here](https://rubenlg.github.io/quaderno/examples/conversation/).

 ### Room states